Callmenitin47/Assignment/README.md

 5. Inorder to send POST data, change values of variable on lines 8 and 9 in `post.py` file.
 6. Run `post.py`: `python post.py`.
 7. JSON response will be displayed on terminal.

+## Steps to send POST requests to server hosted remotely

+1. Inorder to send POST data to remote server, change values of variable on lines 4 and 4 in `post_remote.py` file.
+2. Run `post_remote.py`: `python post_remote.py`.
+3. JSON response will be displayed on terminal.
+4. You can also create your own code to send POST requests to hosted app.
+5. URL for hosted app is: `https://callmenitin.pythonanywhere.com/identify`